-As anticipated the “yes” vote has prevailed.
-What does that mean from a family law perspective?
-Nothing until the Government passes legislation consistent with the “yes” vote.
-If that occurs then same sex couples can marry and if their relationships subsequently breaks down then they fall within the provisions of the Family Law Act 1975 (the Act), that deal with married parties.
+As anticipated the “yes” vote prevailed.
+What did that mean from a family law perspective?
+When the Government passed the legislation consistent with the “yes” vote, it meant that same sex couples could now marry and if their relationships subsequently breaks down, then they will now fall within the provisions of the Family Law Act 1975 (the Act), that deal with married parties.

 Does this give same sex couples more legal rights than what they currently have?
 Yes and No.

 With property settlement matters, prima facie the answer is no if they are deemed to be in a de facto relationship under the Act.
 The de facto provisions in the Act essentially provide mirror provisions to the marriage provisions.
 There are a number of indicia to determine whether parties are deemed to be in a de facto relationship.
 However I do not intend to address the determination of a de facto relationship in this short blog.
 That can be a difficult and controversial process where a matrix of facts in dispute may need to be assessed and adjudicated on.
 However, prima facie a de facto same sex relationship will be held to exist if the parties have lived together for over two years in a committed domestic relationship.
 The relationship can be less than two years if it can be shown significant intermingling of finances between the parties and or there is a child of the relationship.

 As noted above, a discussion on how to prove a de facto relationship is a topic in itself which I will address in a separate article.
 The de facto provisions in the Act similarly apply to parties who are not of the same sex but choose not to marry.